Constitution and By-Laws of the Great Dane Club of America, Inc.

 2. The mail vote of an Affiliate Club shall express the opinion of that Club, certified as such by the signature of two (2) Officers.
 If the Secretary and Delegate are present for the vote it shall be their signatures.
 If either the Secretary or Delegate is not present for the vote then the second signature must be by an Officer or Board member who was present.
 In the event neither the Secretary or Delegate were present for the vote then the signature of three (3) Officers or Board members present at the vote shall be required to validate the vote.

 SECTION 3.
 Annual Elections.
-The annual election of Officers, Directors and Delegate to the American Kennel Club shall be conducted by mail ballot.
+The annual election of Officers, Directors and Delegate to the American Kennel Club shall be decided by written ballot cast by mail or electronic balloting.
+The Board of Directors may decide to submit other specific questions for decision by the members by written ballot cast by mail or in accordance with AKC’s procedure on Electronic Balloting for AKC Parent Clubs, and adhering to the laws of the state in which The Great Dane Club of America is incorporated.
 Ballots, to be valid, must be received by the Corresponding Secretary or such professional service as is designated by the Board of Directors at the address given on the return envelope on or before September 15th.
-If a profession service is not used the ballots shall be counted by three (3) inspectors of election, to be chosen by the Board of Directors.
+If a professional service is not used the ballots shall be counted by three (3) inspectors of election, to be chosen by the Board of Directors.
 The person receiving the largest number of votes for each position shall be declared elected.
 If any nominee, at the time of the annual meeting, is unable to serve for any reason, such nominee shall not be elected and the Board of Directors in the manner provided by Article III, Section 4, shall fill the vacancy so created.

 SECTION 4.
 Nominations and Ballots.